 Bio

-Dr. Bahrainwala is a board-certified, fellowship-trained nephrologist with the Stanford Medicine Kidney Clinic at Boswell.
-She is a part of the AHA-Certified Stanford Hypertension Center.
+Dr. Bahrainwala is a board-certified, fellowship-trained nephrologist with the Stanford Medicine Kidney Clinic.
+She is a Certified Hypertension Specialist practicing at the AHA-Certified Stanford Hypertension Center.
 One of her main clinical areas of focus is the diagnosis and treatment of resistant hypertension and secondary hypertension.
 She also has a clinical interest in caring for patients who are pregnant or planning pregnancy with hypertension and kidney disease.
 In addition to hypertension, she also cares for patients with all types of kidney diseases.
 Her extensive experience includes caring for patients with electrolyte abnormalities, kidney stones, chronic kidney disease and end stage kidney disease.

 Dr. Bahrainwala is skilled at creating connections with her patients.
 She treats the whole person rather than the condition.
 She also strongly believes in patient education and involving them in the medical decision-making process.
 She integrates their goals of care and other aspects of advanced care planning into treatment planning.
 She is also interested in the conservative care of elderly patients with advanced kidney disease.
 She has formal communication skills training in discussing serious illnesses with patients through Vital Talk.